tomfanara/AgenticDaprDemo/README.md

 This demo will serve as a means to develop and perhaps improve Dapr building blocks.
 Agentic architectures are still in early stages but natural language based development is growing at an incredible rate.
 Upon its completion it can be used to show case Dapr integration in agentic architectures!

+The following Dapr building blocks will be included in the demo
+      - Configuration
+      - Output Bindings
+      - Workflows
+      -

 We will omit gateways, authentication and middleware to keep focus on the above purpose.

 # Table of Contents